-Another benefit that we see from tongues is that praying in the spirit keeps us in the love of God.
+Praying in the spirit keeps us in the love of God.
 It makes God’s love aware to us.
 The love of God expressed through our spirits in tongues, packaged in thanksgiving and praise and in extolling His marvelous works, permeates into our soul and very being.
 It supernaturally fills us with His love.
 Imagine the benefits we would receive if we experienced more of God’s love.
 Imagine the impact we would have on the world and to others if we were in pursuit of keeping ourselves in the love of God.
 The love of God transforms lives, it breaks down barriers, gives our lives purpose, it even fills us with the fullness of God (Ephesians 3:14-19).
 Are you beginning to see how incredible valuable praying in tongues can be?

 God has clearly given us a very special way to connect with Him via praying in the spirit.
 For in addition to giving us the gift of tongues to praise, worship, and give thanks to Him directly from our spirits in a transcendent way it also serves to edify and build up our faith, keep us is in His love, purpose in that it helps further develop and grow our faith personally.
 Amazing!

 WHAT DO YOU DO WITH YOUR MIND?

-One interesting feature that God set up with this spiritual gift is that praying in tongues is completely independent of our cognitive thinking: “For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.
+One interesting feature that God set up with this spiritual gift is that praying in tongues is completely independent of our cognitive thinking: “For if I pray in a tongue, my spirit prays, but my understanding [mind] is unfruitful.
 (I Cor 14:14) You can pray in the spirit and have something completely else going on in you mind.
 For example, a person can pray in the spirit and golf, or read a book, or drive, or watch tv.
 This rings true with my experience in tongues as well.
-My mind has the ability to disconnect from the verbal expression of the Spirit.
+My mind has the ability to disconnect from the verbal expression of my spirit.
 Weird isn’t it?